roundware/roundware-api-docs/source/includes/_localizedstrings.md

   {
     "id": 2,
     "language": "en",
+    "language_id": 1,
     "text": "Why are you using Roundware?"
   },
   {
     "id": 47,
     "language": "en",
+    "language_id": 1,
     "text": "You are out of range of this Roundware project.
 Please go somewhere within range and try again.
 Thank you."
   }
 ]
 ```